andreisucman/elagrade-frontend/outstatic/content/posts/do-specialized-essay-graders-even-make-sense-when-you-can-grade-papers-with-chatgpt-for-free.md

 Crafting the prompt means choosing proper words in the right order.
 This is known as prompt engineering.

 It was not that critical in the early days when the model was smart, but it became more important as time went by.
-Just like happens with humans, the lower is the intelligence of your collocutor, the more carefully you have to choose your words.
+Just like happens with humans, the lower is the intelligence of the person you're talking to, the more carefully you have to choose your words.

 Prompt engineering is a fun activity for people who love thinking, as it makes you pay attention to the meaning of the words and their location in the sentence.